 Branding your business is closely related to different forms of intellectual property protection.
-As we all know, understanding laws and regulations is important for business owners so that they can avoid any legal hassle.
+As we all know, understanding laws and regulations is important for business owners to avoid any legal hassle.

-This means you can avoid doing something illegal, as well as giving you the knowledge you need to take action when someone infringes on your intellectual property.
+This means you can avoid doing something illegal and give you the knowledge you need to take action when someone infringes on your intellectual property.

 Let us go straight to the topic and clarify the copyright VS trademark confusion and understand the laws of intellectual property protection.

 Copyright – Legal protection that grants the creator of original literary, dramatic, musical or artistic works the exclusive rights to publish, reproduce, distribute, perform, display or modify the work.
 Applies to books, movies, music, art, photographs, software code and other creative works.